TechnologyAdvice/javascript/react/README.md

 ## Basic Rules

-  - Only include one React component per file.
+  - Only include one React component per file, with the exception of container components.
   - Always use JSX syntax.
   - Do not use `React.createElement` unless you're initializing the app from a file that does not transform JSX.